Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 1. Inflammation of the bronchi, trachea, alveoli.

-2. The development of scar tissue, stenosis of the trachea after removal of the tracheostomy.
+2. Development of scar tissue, tracheal stenosis after removal of tracheostomy.

-3. Non-closure of the edges of the wound (in rare cases).
+3. Non-closure of wound edges (in rare cases).

-After inserting the tube into the trachea, the patient receives detailed instructions from the doctor on how to care for the device.
-There are cuffed tracheostomies that provide for pumping air with a pear.
-This additional element of the device does not allow mucus and saliva to penetrate into the lumen of the bronchi, thereby reducing the risk of developing serious complications.
+After installing the tube into the trachea, the patient receives detailed instructions from the doctor on how to care for the device.
+There are tracheostomies with cuffs, which involve pumping air using a bulb.
+This additional element of the device prevents mucus and saliva from penetrating into the lumen of the bronchi, thereby reducing the risk of developing serious complications.
 The cuff must be periodically deflated to reduce the compression effect on the vessels of the tracheal mucosa.

-The external tracheostomy tube is only replaced or removed in a hospital by a doctor.
-Daily rinsing of the inside of the device can be done at home.
+The external tracheostomy tube is replaced or removed only in a hospital by a doctor.
+Daily washing of the internal part of the device can be done at home.
 The procedure is repeated at least twice a day.
 Below is its detailed description:

-1. Prepare sterile wipes, alcohol, a special brush, glycerin, bandage, a solution of baking soda 2% (1 teaspoon per 120 ml of water).
+1. Prepare sterile wipes, alcohol, a special brush, glycerin, bandage, 2% baking soda solution (1 teaspoon per 120 ml of water).

 2. Remove the bandage from your neck.